The Summer School is located at the Università della Svizzera Italiana (USI), Lugano Campus (in walking distance from the city center).

 How to register?

-Register by filling-in the on-line registration form (this is the only form of registration).
+Register by filling-in the on-line registration form (available when the workshop programme has been published).
 Registration is conditional until you have paid the invoice (within three weeks of reception).
 If you applied for the reduced (student) fee a recommendation letter/copy of an official document stating your student status is required to make your registration final.
 Registration is on a first-come first-serve basis.

 - Limited number of participants : To guarantee optimal learning conditions, the number of available places per workshop is limited (typically 10-12 for a workshops taught by the instructor alone, up to 20-24 when taught by an instructor and teaching assistant or co-teacher).